Election recount: Canada

 Recounts in Canadian elections are known as "judicial recounts" because a superior court judge oversees them.
 In federal elections, tied elections or races with a difference of 0.1% result in automatic recounts.
 Electors (including candidates) may also petition for recounts within four days of the final vote count under certain conditions.
 Each province and territory has its own regulations regarding provincial or territorial elections.

 Ireland

 In Irish presidential elections, recounts occur only at the approval of the High Court.
 Candidates or the Director of Public Prosecutions may petition for a recount within seven days of the election.
 In the event of a recount, the High Court's decision is final.
 An identical process is available for elections to the Oireachtas.

 New Zealand

 New Zealand uses a mixed-member proportional representation system for elections to its Parliament.
 As in Australia, an official count takes place shortly after the election day involving a recount of all of the ballots in electorates.
 Judicial recounts are also available in electorate and party list races.
 No threshold is needed for a recount to occur.

+Singapore

+Elections in Singapore are determined through a First-past-the-post voting, with the candidate receiving the most votes being declared candidate-elect (or in the case of Group Representation Constituencies, a team of candidates-elect via General ticket, disregarding the number of divisions won).
+In all cases, recounts are overseen by the Returning officer, and it is automatically triggered whenever the margin of difference is within 2% (valid local votes only, excluding spoilt or tendered votes).
+Prior to the 2020 election, candidates are only allowed only one application for a recount.

+While Singapore adopts Non-resident citizen voting, if a recount of votes resulted in a margin that would involve overseas votes (where the difference is within the total overseas electorate), the overseas votes would apply.
+In typical cases, recounts are not applied for overseas votes if results are already declared.